DevAli00/4-bits-Mirco-Computer/README.md

 | ----- | ----- | - | --------- |
 | Desitnation Register |  Source Destination | Entries | CODE-OP |

-the Entries is a 1 bit number that indicates which values we will use (op = operation)
+the Entries is a 1 bit number that indicates which values we will use in the op _(op = operation)_
 | 0 | 1 |
 | - | - |
 | A_i op B_i | Ri op B_i |